-At Citizens Advice Watford we have around 60 volunteers in various roles including administrator, adviser, fundraiser, gateway assessor, receptionist, research & campaigner, supervisor and trustee.
+At Citizens Advice Watford we have around 60 volunteers in various roles including administrator, adviser, gateway assessor, receptionist, research & campaigns co-ordinator, supervisor and trustee.
 The training and commitment required varies according to the role and is an important factor to consider in deciding which role to apply for.